 First, let's talk about this lemony, garlicky, olive brine dressing.
 It just might get its own post soon because somehow these 4 simple ingredients combine to become something magical.

 In fact, the first time I blended it up, when I removed the lid from the blender I literally froze in my tracks.
-It somehow smelled like bacon!
+It somehow smelled smoky and rich and almost like bacon!

 Weird, right?
 I can't explain it, but something interesting happens with that red wine vinegar-based olive brine.
-Now, if you're not a fan of kalamata olives you'll probably want to use a different dressing for your vegan orzo salad, which you can definitely do.
+Now, if you're not a fan of kalamata olives you'll probably want to use a different dressing on your orzo salad, which you can definitely do.

 If you need some dressing inspiration, check out these 10 oil-free salad dressing recipes.